Is Florence Safe in November 2026?

 Is Florence safe to visit in November?

-Florence is high risk for tourists in November.
+Florence is lower risk for tourists in November.
 This is shoulder season for the Europe region.
 Our database documents 17 scams year-round — during November, shoulder season provides a good balance — tourist areas are active but not overwhelmed, and scam operators are present but less aggressive than peak months.
 The most common risks are street scams, other scams, restaurant scams.

 Is November a good time to visit Florence?